mrbald/ufw/README.md

 Whether or not an _entity_ is loaded with a _loader_ is specified in the config (flexibility!).
 _entities_ can be registered in the application programmatically without _loaders_.
 The application registers the `default_loader` in directly in the constructor.
-The default launcher registers `LIBRARY` and `PLUGIN` loaders (see below) before initiating the application bootstrap.
+The default launcher registers `LIBRARY` (loads shared libaries) and `PLUGIN` (loads entities from shared libraries) loaders before initiating the application bootstrap.

-The following pre-packaged and pre-instantiated loaders exist in an application bootstrapped with the default launcher (`ufw_launcher`).

-* LIBRARY - loader for shared libary
-* PLUGIN - loader for entities from loaded shared libraries

 ### Concurrency